Lots of parents worry about their children taking drugs.

 Maybe you feel that you don’t know much about drugs, that you’re not sure what to say about them to your kids and that they might not want to listen to you.

 You might be doing better than you realise.
 Your kids probably do care what you think even if they don’t show it.
 What matters even more is them being able to tell you what they think and feel too.

 For more information, download Drugs: what every parent should know.
 This guide will help you feel more confident when speaking to your kids.

-When it comes to dealing with teenagers and drugs, it helps to talk some and listen more.
+When it comes to dealing with teenagers and drugs, it helps to talk but importantly to listen without judgement.

 Curiosity – Of course some will choose to ignore the warnings.
 They may do this out of simple curiosity or as part of a desire to take risks.

 Frustration – Sometimes, the decision to experiment with drugs might stem from frustration over personal or family problems.

 Environment – Young people’s experience of drugs can vary a lot depending on where they live.
 In some urban areas, drug misuse is common; but drugs are also available in rural and suburban areas.

 How do I talk to my child about drugs?

 You don’t have to be an expert to talk to your kids about drugs.
 And there’s no harm in admitting that you know less than they do.
 Remember you support and teach them lots of things and it’s unlikely you’re an expert in all of those things either.